atomlaser-lab/gravimeter-interface/README.md

 r = RemoteControl;  %Create RemoteControl object r.make(varargin);
 ```
 which internally calls the function stored in `RemoteControl.makerCallback` as `r.sq = r.makerCallback(varargin)`.
-If there is no callback specified in `makerCallback` then it reverts to the default function `makeSequence`.
+If there is no callback specified in `makerCallback` then it throws an error.
 If you wanted to specify a different function, say `myfunc`, then set it using
 ```
 r.makerSequence = @myfunc;
 ```